 Getting a Radon Test Kit

-Due to our ongoing response to the COVID-19 pandemic, our offices are closed to walk-in traffic.
-We are providing essential services only.
-If you have already performed your radon test (minimum 91 days), follow the directions in the test kit to mail the device and information sheet directly to the laboratory.
+If you have already performed your long-term radon test (minimum 91 days), follow the directions in the test kit to mail the device and information sheet directly to the laboratory.
 Do not mail the device and information sheet to the Health Unit.
 After analysis, the laboratory will email your test results to you.
 If you purchased the test kit from the Health Unit, we will also be emailed your test results (Note: all personal information is kept private and confidential).
-The laboratory is still functional and able to provide you your test results via email.
-Note that the testing laboratory has had reduced capacity due to COVID-19 and results may take longer (about 4–8 weeks from when the lab receives the kit) to be returned to you.
+The testing laboratory has had reduced capacity due to COVID-19 and results may take longer (about 4–8 weeks from when the lab receives the kit) to be returned to you.
 If you have questions regarding your test results, you can email [email protected] or call 1-800-660-5853.
-The Leeds, Grenville and Lanark District Health Unit encourages residents of Lanark County and the United Counties of Leeds and Grenville to test their homes for radon.
+The Leeds, Grenville and Lanark District Health Unit (LGLDHU) encourages residents in the Health Unit region to test their homes for radon.

 What is Radon?